bauele/stars-and-moons/README.md

 The test directory only contains tests on the server logic and is not required to run the project.

-Download all of the required packages by running the following commands from the root directory
+Download all of the required packages by running the following command from the root directory
 ```
-npm install ./server
-npm install ./client
+npm install
 ```

 ## Running the project
 Run the following commands from the root directory to start the server and the web client
 ```
-node ./server server.js
+node ./server/server.js
-npm run --prefix ./client serve
+npm run serve
 ```
 Then simply open a web browser and connect to http://localhost:8080/ to begin using the project